naveen-ku/devconnect/README.md

-## A social media platform for devolopers.
+## A social media platform for developers.

 ## Tech Stack
 ### Runtime Environemt